 Type of Wax

-As the category of concentrates continues to leap and bound around the marijuana industry with no signs of slowing, different names, textures, proprietary methods, and the like are being created and refined–just like the concentrates themselves–to better address potency and taste.
-It seems like when most people set out to learn how to make wax dabs, let alone hot to make wax dabs without butane or a solvent, it is for one of these three reasons:
+As the category of concentrates continues to leap and bound around the marijuana industry with no signs of slowing, different names, textures, proprietary methods, and the like are being created and refined–just like the concentrates themselves–to better address potency, taste, and safety.
+It seems like when most people set out to learn how to make wax dabs, let alone hot to make wax dabs without butane or a solvent, they’re doing it for one of these three reasons:

-- Require less volume with less frequency, so you don’t need to dose as often (possibly saving money)
+- They need less volume used with less frequency, so they don’t need to dose as often (possibly saving money)

 No matter the reason you have for wanting to learn how to make wax dabs, the pursuit of information to reach that goal would be incomplete if you don’t know the different varieties of wax available in consumer markets currently.